knezi/bachelor_thesis/README.md

 ## Dependencies:

-Install the following packages:

-TODO add repositories and aspell install (packages on debian?)
+Install the following software (for most distributions the name of a package in repositories should be the same):

 * wget
 * git
 * shell